paruchurit/tomcat/getting-started.md

 * {: download} Congratulations, you deployed a Hello World sample application on {{site.data.keyword.Bluemix}}!
 To get started, follow this step-by-step guide.
 Or, <a class="xref" href="http://bluemix.net" target="_blank" title="(Download sample code)"><img class="hidden" src="../../images/btn_starter-code.svg" alt="Download application code" />download the sample code</a> and explore on your own.

-By following the Tomcat getting started tutorial, you'll set up a development environment, deploy an app locally and on {{site.data.keyword.Bluemix}}, and integrate a {{site.data.keyword.Bluemix}} database service in your app.
+By following the Tomcat getting started tutorial, you'll set up a development environment, deploy an app locally and on {{site.data.keyword.Bluemix_notm}}, and integrate a {{site.data.keyword.Bluemix_notm}} database service in your app.

 ## Before you begin
 {: #prereqs}